-The area comprising the subject parcels and surrounding area is an urban environment with minimal natural vegetation present.
+The area comprising the subject parcels and surrounding area is an urban environment with little to no natural vegetation present.
 Years of urban development pressure have transformed the area into a highly impacted ecosystem, when compared to an undeveloped site.
 Vegetation in the area consists of isolated pockets with a high degree of invasive, opportunistic species present.
-The area is characterized maintained grassy areas, recreation sport courts and small outbuildings.
-Four terrestrial ecological communities were identified within the subject parcels.
-These include mowed lawn, mowed lawn with trees, paved road/ path and urban structure exterior.
+The area is characterized by multistory dwellings and intermixed commercial and older industrial buildings.
+Two terrestrial ecological communities were identified within the subject parcel.
+These include paved road/ path and urban structure exterior.

-Terrestrial ecological communities identified outside of the subject parcels but within 1⁄2 mile include mowed lawn, mowed lawn with trees, paved road/path, railroad, unconfined river, Freshwater Subtidal Aquatic Bed, Successional Southern Hardwoods, Farm Pond/Artificial Pond, and urban structure exterior.
+Terrestrial ecological communities identified outside of the subject parcels but within 1⁄2 mile include mowed lawn, mowed lawn with trees, paved road/path, railroad, deepwater river, and urban structure exterior.
 The approximate boundaries of these cover types are illustrated on the General Cover Type Map located in Appendix A.